-The Evernote and Todoist combination is my least used one but I need not do anything about it because IFTTT manages it.
+The Evernote and Todoist combination was my least used one but I didn’t need to do anything about it because IFTTT managed it.
 You may remember in the Todoist post I have the filter entitled ‘Gaining Karma’.
 This list contains a selection of tasks I can do once I have completed my allocation for the day.
 If I complete any items from that list, it sends a record to Evernote into my ‘Entrepreneur’ Folder with the tag ‘Productive Day’ it automatically adds the date to any note I create so this provides a quick way of seeing when I have good days and the activities I did on them.

 I have the Premium version of Evernote, and I think it is worth the money, but there is a free version.
 The main difference is less storage space, and you can only synchronise your account over two devices, i.e. a mobile phone and a laptop.
 The ability to read PDF’s I mentioned is also a premium feature, but you can see the complete details for yourself here:

 I hope you have found this overview of not just Evernote, but how Evernote can work with other applications useful.